jerome-trc/vileboom/docs/ws.md

 # Widescreen Native Lump Support

-Nyan Doom supports new widescreen background and statusbar lumps with the prefix `W_`.
+VileBoom supports new widescreen background and statusbar lumps with the prefix `W_`.

 When any of the `widescreen` lumps are loaded within a WAD, they will take priority over the following `original` lumps.